IrisRizos/SexCy_lifestage_protistID/README.md

 The radiolarian life stages studied here are:

--Swarmer: hypothetical gamete stage
+* Swarmer: hypothetical gamete stage
 The expression of gamete reference genes is investigated among 4 single-cell swarmer transcriptomes of 3 acantharian and 1 collodarian species.

--Meiosis: stage before swarmer release, morphologically identifiable by a change of color, size, shape and granulosity of the cell
+* Meiosis: stage before swarmer release, morphologically identifiable by a change of color, size, shape and granulosity of the cell

 Two types of meiosis stages are supposed to apply to Radiolaria according to the modality of swarmer release: